ccoors/technics-ga-usb/README.md

 34 | Disk change/Ready

 ## Wiring diagram
+**Warning:** The wiring diagram below refers to the original, 24-pin pinout.
+If you have a 26 pin connector on the instrument you'll have to translate the pins.
+So for example, pin 2 of the organ connected to pin 8 of the emulator becomes pin 25 on the organ connected to pin 8 on the emulator and so on.

 ![Wiring diagram](/images/wiring.png)

 Most emulators only support 1.44 MB floppy disks, that's why pin 2 (Density select) on the emulator is tied to Ground.
 Simply connect it to one of the GND pins on the organ.